TommyLau/docker-ocserv/README.md

 # docker-ocserv

-docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).
+docker-ocserv is an OpenConnect VPN Server boxed in a Docker image base on [Tommy Lau](mailto:tommy@gen-new.com).

-## Update on Aug 31, 2017
+## Update on 2018/11/02

-Update to version 0.11.8 and use Alpine 3.6 as base image
+Update to version 0.12.1 and use Alpine 3.7 as base image

-## Update on July 20,2016

-You can login with two group (`Route`/`ALL`) from now on.
-`Route` group means you can access China Mainland website directly and other connection will be protected by OpenConnect VPN `All` group means all of connection will be protected by OpenConnect VPN

-## Update on July 16, 2016

-Thanks for [@sempr](https://github.com/sempr)'s contribution and suggestion, from now on, the [Alpine Linux](https://hub.docker.com/_/alpine/) will be used as the base image.
-The docker image size has been dramatically reduced from around 150MB to only 20MB.

-> NOTICE: You have to use Docker version 1.9.0 or later to support Alpine, DO NOT UPDATE the image if your Docker version is older than 1.9.0
+Add Frpc-0.16.0 and config to base image

 ## What is OpenConnect Server?